 ANA flies daily from Haneda (HND) and Narita (NRT) to Los Angeles, San Francisco, Seattle, Washington, New York, and Houston.
 It’s also easy to connect to Beijing, Shanghai, and other destinations in Mainland China.

-How to book: United Mileage Plan, SAS EuroBonus, Aeroplan
+How to book: United Mileage Plan, Aeroplan

 Award flights from the United States to china with All Nippon Airways (AwardFares).